plouc/dev-buddies/README.md

 Dev server
 ----------

-There is an available ndejs based server, to start it, simply type
+There is an available nodejs based server, to start it, simply type

     node app.js